Willing to be wrong is more important than needing to be right.

 While I have no doubt that it is “Adam 2” that drives all of us toward the spiritual fulfillment in helping those in need, he is quickly replaced by the “Adam 1,” the Adam of the perfect curriculum vita we need to achieve our certification.
 Our Adam 1 needs to be right in order to achieve his goal.

-We attend the right high schools and the best universities.
-We strive for superior SAT scores and look for the extracurricular activities to assure we gain admittance to the top medical schools where we then focus on the grades needed to gain access to the most desirable residencies and then fellowships.
+We attend the right high schools and the best universities and strive for superior SAT scores and look for the extracurricular activities to assure we gain admittance to the top medical schools where we then focus on the grades needed to gain access to the most desirable residencies and then fellowships.
 We are rewarded there for making the right diagnosis and prescribing the right therapy and not rewarded enough (or at all) for our empathy towards our patients, their families, or our colleagues.
 “Adam 2” fades too quickly from our memory.

 Effective physician leaders need to reawaken their Adam 2’s and help our colleagues reactivate theirs.
 This tension between CV skills and eulogy skills is the core of the challenge facing physicians who are interested in effectively leading cultural change in today’s complex and dynamic healthcare environment.
 This inner refocusing is difficult for us.
 We have spent our formative years learning to be right all of the time.
 In our clinical environment, we can’t afford to make mistakes or even admit we might have.